bckohan/etc_design_player/README.md

 ## Usage

-Most wifi networks will allow you to access the scheduler interface through `http://hostname/admin`.
+Most wifi networks will allow you to access the scheduler interface through `http://hostname/admin` (where hostname is the hostname you set during install).
 If this does not work you may need to use the IP  address instead.
 As mentioned before there are numerous ways to determine the IP.

 When accessing the admin the username/password will be the credentials you setup when you ran install.sh.